 Bahya means outside, it is such a pranayama that inhalation is given out while exercising, so it is called Bahya pranayama.
+Here in this article, we will describe Bahya Pranayama Steps and Benefits by Baba Ramdev.
 This pranayama is also called “yoga of external breath”.
 It is called External Retention in English.
 When the person does Kapalbhati, then the power of his Muladhara Chakra awakens and “Bahya pranayama” is done to raise the ascertained priceless power.

 Bahya Pranayama (Bahya Kumbhaka) is a highly beneficial Pranayama practice for the treatment of all abdominal diseases.
 There are three main functions of Yoga or Pranayama – Poorak, Rechak, and kumbhak.
 The action of filling the breath inside is called “Poorak” and breathing out is called Rechak.